-Learn intaglio printmaking inspired by nature and animals with this morning workshop at Slamseys.
+Learn intaglio printmaking in this morning workshop at Slamseys.

 We begin with an introduction to the drypoint printmaking process and then move on to create a plate, which we will print using our etching press.
-This session is inspired by nature and animals, but please feel free to ignore the theme and print a design of your own choosing if you would prefer.
 There will be time to experiment with mark making and techniques such as chine-collee.

 You will leave with … multiple prints of your own design on paper and the skills required to continue drypoint printmaking in the future.